return42/sphkerneldoc/linux_src_doc/include/uapi/linux/membarrier_h.rst

     (non-running threads are de facto in such a state).
 This only covers threads from the same processes as the caller thread.
-This command returns 0.
-The "expedited" commands
+This command returns 0 on success.
+The
-    complete faster than the non-expedited ones,
+    "expedited" commands complete faster than
+    the non-expedited ones, they never block,
-    they never block, but have the downside of causing extra overhead.
+    but have the downside of causing extra overhead.
+A process needs to register its intent to use the private expedited command prior to using it, otherwise this command returns -EPERM.

+MEMBARRIER_CMD_REGISTER_PRIVATE_EXPEDITED
+    Register the process intent to use
+    MEMBARRIER_CMD_PRIVATE_EXPEDITED.
+Always
+    returns 0.

 .. _`membarrier_cmd.description`: